nestcx/pywordle/README.md

 <br>

-You can set up games that run under specific circumstances while it keeps track of keyboard data, game states, turn history, as well as data structures that maintain letter matches and letter frequencies and more.
+You can set up games that run under specific circumstances while it keeps track of keyboard data, game states, turn history, and solve related data.

 <br>